ozkannbuyuk/ozkannbuyuk/README.md

 ###

 <p align="left">I have over 10 years of experience in web and mobile development.
 Throughout this period, I have worked in software-focused companies and provided software support to clients individually.
-I started my software journey with Php and Java, and since then, I have developed numerous web and mobile applications.<br><br>📧 info@ozkanbuyuk.com</p>
+I started my software journey with Php and Java, and since then, I have developed numerous web and mobile applications.<br><br>📧 <a href="mailto:info@ozkanbuyuk.com">info@ozkanbuyuk.com</a></p>

 ###